nbnds/Zengo/README.md

 ## How to Play

 *   **Goal**: Bring all tiles of the same color together into a single, contiguous group.
 *   **Controls**: Click on a tile to select it.
-Then click on an adjacent tile (horizontally or vertically) to swap them.
+Then click on an target tile to swap them.
 Each swap costs one move.
 *   **Strategy**: Plan your moves ahead!
 The display below the game board shows you how many tiles of each color are on the board.
-Use this information to form the best possible shapes.
+At the beginning the arranging goes easy but later you may end up in a situation forcing you to rearrange whole groups, to reach the full score.
+Your strategies for allocating groups on the board will get better with each game you play.

 ## Scoring